Coloring Drawings of Graphs: Towards Characterizing Facially Universal ly Cell 3-Colorab le Graphs ility

-\textbf{(iii) $\Rightarrow$ (i)} This follows from Theorem~\ref{3flowsuff}.
+\textbf{(iii) $\Rightarrow$ (i)} This follows from Theorem~\ref{thm:3flowsuff}.

-\textbf{(i) $\Rightarrow$ (ii)} Let $G$ be a graph of maximum degree $3$ which is facially $3$-colorable. $G$ must be bridgeless, since otherwise if $e \in E(G)$ was a bridge of $G$, we could draw $G$ in a way such that $e$ is adjacent on both sides to the outer face.
-This, however, means that the outer face has a self-touching, contradicting the fact that this drawing has a face-$3$-coloring.
-Further, by Proposition~\ref{ident} every subcontraction of $G$ is facially $3$-colorable.
-However, all odd wheels are self-dual planar graphs of chromatic number $4$, and hence they are not facially $3$-colorable.
+\textbf{(i) $\Rightarrow$ (ii)} Let $G$ be a graph of maximum degree $3$ which is \bothV{facially}{universally cell} $3$-colorable. $G$ must be bridgeless, since otherwise if $e \in E(G)$ was a bridge of $G$, we could draw $G$ in a way such that $e$ is adjacent on both sides to the outer \bothV{face}{cell}.
+This, however, means that the outer \bothV{face}{cell} \bothV{has a self-touching}{is adjacent to itself}, contradicting the fact that this drawing has a \bothV{face-}{cell }$3$-coloring.
+Further, by Proposition~\ref{subcontclosed} every subcontraction of $G$ is \bothV{facially}{universally cell} $3$-colorable.
+However, \bothV{all odd wheels are self-dual planar graphs of chromatic number $4$, and hence they are not facially $3$-colorable}{by Proposition~\ref{prop:oddwheel} all odd wheels are not universally cell $3$-colorable}.
 This shows that no subcontraction of $G$ is isomorphic to an odd wheel.

-\textbf{(ii) $\Rightarrow$ (iii)} Suppose towards a contradiction that this implication does not hold, i.e., there exists a bridgeless graph $G$ of maximum degree $3$ without an odd wheel as a subcontraction, but $G$ is not $3$-flowable.
+\textbf{(ii) $\Rightarrow$ (iii)} Suppose towards a contradiction that this implication does not hold, \bothV{i.e.}{that is}, there exists a bridgeless graph~$G$ of maximum degree $3$ without an odd wheel as a subcontraction, but~$G$ is not $3$-flowable{, hence by Lemma~\ref{mod3or}, $G$ has no modulo-$3$-orientation}.
 Let us choose $G$ such that it minimizes $|V(G)|$ with respect to these conditions.
 Clearly, we must have $|V(G)| \ge 3$.

 We claim that $G$ must be connected.
 Indeed, suppose towards a contradiction that $G$ is the disjoint union of two subgraphs $G_1, G_2$.
 Clearly, both $G_1$ and $G_2$ are bridgeless graphs of maximum degree at most $3$ which are isomorphic to subcontractions of $G$ (indeed, for $i \in \{1,2\}$ the graph $G/X$ is isomorphic to $G_i$, where $X\coloneqq V(G_{3-i}) \cup \{v\}$ for some vertex $v \in V(G_i)$).
 This implies that neither $G_1$ nor $G_2$ have an odd wheel as a subcontraction, since such an odd wheel would also be a subcontraction of $G$.
 Since $|V(G_i)|<|V(G)|$ for $i=1,2$, the minimality of $G$ implies that $G_1$ and $G_2$ admit modulo-$3$-orientations $D_1$ and $D_2$.
 However, now $D_1 \cup D_2$ defines a modulo-$3$-orientation of $G$, which contradicts our initial assumptions on $G$.
 Hence, $G$ is connected.